tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/introduction-to-components.md

       "update_freq_unit": null  // String; update frequency unit }
 ```
+> **i02**
-> *info* 2.
-If the component has geographical data, pass in a map configuration object.
+> If the component has geographical data, pass in a map configuration object.
 If not, pass in null.
-The map configuration object will be explained in greater detail in this later article.
+The map configuration object will be explained in greater detail in [this later article](/front-end/supported-map-types).

+> **i03**
-> *info* 3 All normal components have statistical data and a chart configuration object should be included in the component configuration.
-The chart configuration object will be explained in greater detail in this later article.
+> All normal components have statistical data and a chart configuration object should be included in the component configuration.
+The chart configuration object will be explained in greater detail in [this later article](/front-end/supported-chart-types).

+> **i04**
-> *info* 4.
-All dates should be in the following format: YYYY-MM-DDThh:mm:ssTZD (e.g. 2023-06-16T18:20:00+08:00)
+> All dates should be in the following format: `YYYY-MM-DDThh:mm:ssTZD` (e.g. 2023-06-16T18:20:00+08:00)